Gheard21/Bloggit/README.md

 ├── Infrastructure/  # Data access and external services └── Api/            # Web API endpoints

+App/Comments/
+├── Domain/          # Comment entities and interfaces ├── Application/     # Comment use cases and business logic ├── Infrastructure/  # Comment data access
+└── Api/            # Comment API endpoints

 Tests/Posts/
 ├── Domain/          # Unit tests for domain logic
 ├── Application/     # Unit tests for application services ├── Infrastructure/  # Integration tests with real database └── Api/            # Integration tests for API endpoints

+Tests/Comments/
+├── Domain/          # Unit tests for comment domain logic ├── Application/     # Unit tests for comment application services ├── Infrastructure/  # Integration tests for comment repository └── Api/            # Integration tests for comment API endpoints
 ```

 ### API Usage

-The API provides RESTful endpoints for blog post management under `/api/admin/posts`:
+The API provides RESTful endpoints for blog management:

+#### Posts Management (`/api/admin/posts`)
 - `GET /api/admin/posts` - Retrieve all posts for the current user
 - `GET /api/admin/posts/{postId}` - Retrieve a specific post (if owned by current user)
 - `POST /api/admin/posts` - Create a new post (automatically assigned to current user)
 - `PATCH /api/admin/posts/{postId}` - Update an existing post (if owned by current user)
 - `DELETE /api/admin/posts/{postId}` - Delete a post (if owned by current user)

+#### Comments Management (`/api/admin/comments`)
+- `GET /api/admin/comments?postId={postId}` - Retrieve comments for a specific post (if user owns the post)
+- `GET /api/admin/comments/{commentId}` - Retrieve a specific comment (if owned by current user)
+- `POST /api/admin/comments` - Create a new comment (automatically assigned to current user)
+- `PATCH /api/admin/comments/{commentId}` - Update an existing comment (if owned by current user)
+- `DELETE /api/admin/comments/{commentId}` - Delete a comment (if owned by current user)

 **🔒 Authentication Required**: All admin endpoints require a valid JWT token from Auth0.
 Include the token in the Authorization header:
 ```
 Authorization: Bearer <your-jwt-token>
 ```

-**🏢 Multi-Tenant Design**: Each user can only access their own posts.
+**🏢 Multi-Tenant Design**: Each user can only access their own posts and comments.
 The system automatically:
-- Assigns new posts to the authenticated user (via JWT `NameIdentifier` claim)
+- Assigns new posts and comments to the authenticated user (via JWT `NameIdentifier` claim)
 - Filters all queries to show only the current user's data
-- Returns `404 Not Found` when attempting to access another user's posts
+- Returns `404 Not Found` when attempting to access another user's content
 - Provides complete data isolation between tenants
+- Ensures users can only comment on posts they can access

 You can test the endpoints using: